Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/getting-started/species.md

 ![](../../img/id-species-selector.svg)

-Here you can choose the species you're working with, including specific genome assemblies and strains/breeds/varieties.
-You can have multiple species selected.
+Here you can choose the species genome, genome assembly and strains/breeds/varieties.
+You can select multiple species genomes.